arob5/arob5.github.io/_posts/2024-10-05-enkf-inv-prob.md

 The previous section considered a discrete process on the level of densities;
 i.e., the dynamics (29) describe the evolution of $\pi_k$.
-Our goal is now to design an artificial dynamical system that treats $u$ as the state variable, such that $\pi_k$ describes the distribution of the state at iteration $k$.
+Our goal is now to design an artificial dynamical system that treats $u$ as the state variable, such that $\pi_k$ describes the filtering distribution of the state at iteration
-In theory, we can then draw samples from $\pi$ by simulating trajectories of the dynamical system.
+$k$.
+In theory, we can then draw samples from $\pi$ by applying standard filtering algorithms to this artificial dynamical system.

 There are many approaches we could take here, but let us start with the simplest.
 We know that the update $\pi_k \mapsto \pi_{k+1}$ should encode the action of